logos-co/Waku-topology-test/Readme.md

 > usage: ./gen_jsons.sh <output_dir> <#json files needed> </br>

 ## generate_network.py
 generate_network.py can generate networks with specified number of nodes and topics. the network types currently supported is "configuration_model" and more are on the way.
 Use with Python3.
+Comment out the `#draw(fname, H)` line to visualise the generated graph.

 > usage: generate_network [-h] [-o <file_name>] [-n <#nodes>] [-t <#topics>]
                         [-T <type>] <br>